Skip to content

 likec4 preview -o ./dist

-For example, this command can be used on CI, to compare diagrams with ones from the previous/main build.
+For example, this command can be used in CI to compare diagrams with ones from the previous or main build.

 Terminal window